CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02a3-Git-Ex2.md

 #### Step 2: Learning Git Commands

 Git has command line commands for managing Git repositories.
-Here are the key commands and their usage you will need to get started to participate in projects or manage your own projects.
+Here are the key commands and their usage you will need to get started using Git successfully.

 Open the Git Bash terminal by double clicking the Git Bash icon on the desktop: